irungentoo/toxcore/INSTALL.md

 ```bash
 ./configure --enable-ntox
 ```
-There dependency required for nTox: libncurses.
+There is one dependency required for nTox: libncurses.

 Install on fedora:
 ```bash